restlet/restlet-tutorial/README.md

 ## Next steps

-These are some indication to go further in the project
+Here are some instructions to go further with this project

  * Persistence layer
  	* For each operation a new connection is created.